Mucuna pruriens – A Powerful Source of Neurotransmitters With Wide Ranging Benefits

 As a rich source of neurotransmitters mucuna is not generally recommended for children.
 It’s also best to avoid when pregnant or lactating as it has been not studied in those populations.

-As it may have blood pressure lowering effects, its not recommended to take in combination with blood thinners.
+As it may have blood pressure lowering effects, its not recommended to take in combination with blood pressure medication.

 The L-dopa in Mucuna alters brain chemistry.
 Thus, it is best not taking in combination with anti-depressants, anti-anxiety drugs, or other mind altering substances.
 At higher doses, more than 1 gram, some people experience headaches and sleeplessness.